giulong/spectrum/README.md

 Spectrum is a Java/[Selenium 4](https://www.selenium.dev/) framework that aims to simplify the writing of E2E tests suites by:
 * managing the WebDriver automatically
-* generating html execution reports automatically
+* generating html reports automatically
-* mapping testbook execution to check coverage of expected tests cases
+* generating coverage by leveraging a testbook which could be written in different formats
 * providing out-of-the-box defaults to let you immediately run tests with no additional configuration needed
-* providing a human-readable declarative configuration via yaml files
+* providing a human-readable and declarative configuration via yaml files

 Spectrum leverages [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) extension model to initialise and inject all the needed objects directly in your test classes, so that you can focus just on writing tests to navigate through your web application and run the needed assertions.

 TODO: TABLE OF CONTENT

----
-### Quick example
+## Quick example

 Let's see a quick example to immediately run a first test.
 All you need to do is:
 1. add the Spectrum dependency to your project TODO maven link